 Look at this romantic hairstyle contrived to emphasize the beauty of short curly hair!
 You just need dry wax, hairspray and bobby pins to loosely fix your locks at the nape.

+Many shorts to medium cuts allow you to create a low bun, and we love it!
 With wavy hair, you can accentuate its texture, leaving some tresses to frame the face, while securing the rest into a messy bun.

-Straight hair can be stylishly braided and then twisted up in fun buns.
+Who said that Dutch braids and short hair are incompatible?
+Just look how short straight hair can be stylishly braided and then twisted up in fun buns.
 How do you like this awesome Dutch braid version?

 It is somewhat difficult to put layered strands all together because of their varied lengths.
 However, you can just curl your hair and texturize the locks, gathering only the lower tresses in a little messy bun.

 Bob hairstyles are extremely popular among both stylists and their clients.
 We love them for a great variety of options they offer for ladies with different tastes and types of hair.
 If your hair is straight and smooth, a classic look is your cup of tea, but a blunt bob is just the thing!
 But if you want something more sophisticated, you can switch to an angled bob or its asymmetrical version.
 There is a choppy bob to suit wavy hair, and there is a layered option to add volume to thin hair, not to mention varied lengths that work in many cases.
 So, let’s have a look at some updos invented for different bob hairstyles.